5/14/2025

 Analyst, William Blair

-Hey guys, thanks for the questions.
-I was wondering if you could provide any detail on the number of prescriptions that were actually written and filled in the quarter as we try to understand what the sort of capture rate is.
-Thank you, if you're another provider.
-And could you provide any color on, you've talked about the PAs and the high success rate there.
-Can you talk about how many of the prescriptions in the past quarter have been covered versus required of prior auth?
+Hey, guys.
+Thanks for the questions.
+I was wondering if you could provide any detail on the number of prescriptions that were actually written and filled in the quarter as we try to understand what the sort of capture rate of IQV and other providers are.
+Could you provide any color on, you know, you've talked about the PAs and the high success rate there.
+Can you talk about how many of the prescriptions in the past quarter have been covered versus required prior auth?

 speaker